 There are lots of emoji images for all types of circumstances.
 From smiling faces and dancing women to thumbs up and snowmen, there are hundreds of emoji.
-Emoji range across a range of categories, such as nature, faces, food, icons, sports and technology.
+Emoji come in a range of categories, such as nature, faces, food, icons, sports, flags and technology.

 Apple made emoji popular with its iPhone, which launched in Japan only once Apple agreed to build emoji into its iOS operating system.
 Since then, Apple has played a major role in emoji development, including newer updates featuring a range of skin tones for all emojis of people.

 Depending on your mobile device, you should be able to access emojis from the onscreen keyboard.
 On an iPhone, tap Messages, then tap New Message.
 Enter in the recipient, then tap in the message area to begin your message.
 Tap the smiley face on the lower-left of the keyboard to access your emoji library.
 Swipe left and right to find the emoji that you want to use, then tap it to add it into the message.
 Tap ‘ABC’ to return to the normal keyboard.